-- 1. Closed sessions shall generally be conducted weekly or as needed and will begin at 5:00 p.m. - 2.
-In accordance with the Brown Act the public may speak regarding any closed session item prior to the closed session. - 3.
-All closed session information, verbal or written, is privileged and confidential and shall not be shared with any person not at such closed sessions. - 4.
-The City Attorney will report out in public session any reportable actions that were taken by Council and the vote on such actions in accordance with the Brown Act.
+- 1. Closed sessions shall generally be conducted weekly or during Special Meetings held immediately prior to Regular Meetings. - In accordance with the Brown Act the public may speak regarding any closed session item prior to the closed session. - All closed session information, verbal or written, is privileged and confidential and shall not be shared with any person not at such closed sessions.
+Any Member sharing such information in violation of this Rule may be subject to secure by the City Council. - 4.
+The City-Attorney-will report out in public session any reportable actions that were taken by Council and the vote on such actions in accordance with the Brown Act.